 After deciding against a more powerful four-wheel-drive version of the Golf Mk.
 4, I bought a silver 2002 TDI and immediately took it for an inaugural drive – and photo shoot – in the Diemtigtal valley.
 As cars must apparently be named, we christened it “Bernie” after Bernhard Langer: a German golf pro.
 (Geddit?)

-Little did I realize at the time that we would travel quite so widely with it.
+Little did I realise at the time that we would travel quite so widely with it.
 The odometer stood at around 89,000km at the time and after over four years of adventures, and amazingly few maintenance bills, it now stands at 245,000km.
 I would’ve liked to get to 249,000km, as this would’ve meant a round 100,000 miles, but time tells and so it is time to trade it in for a newer car.
 (More to come in an upcoming blog post.)

 It’s been great fun driving the Golf and I’ll be sad to say goodbye to it.
 I’ve always loved driving; especially when my car has done me the favour of not breaking down.
 The Golf has been true to the tradition of diesel efficiency – a tank of fuel gets us from home to the Channel in northern France – but the turbocharger allows for what car nuts call “plenty of poke” when accelerating or winding around mountain hairpins.
 The cruise control has been an additional boon and I’m so glad that the garage at Grosshöchstetten who sold us the car agreed to fit it as part of the deal.